CADETS PLAYER DEVELOPMENT ACADEMY

 Selected as a New York City Mayor’s Cup All-Star in 2012 prior to his collegiate career, Diego went on to play first base and outfield for the Hofstra University Pride and the Queens College Knights.
 Serving as team captain during his tenure at Queens, Diego was selected as a North Atlantic Collegiate Baseball League (NACBL) All-Star in 2015, the same season he led the Knights in extra-base hits and RBI.

-Currently coaching for the Cadets, Diego also serves as the Assistant Director of Player Development for the CPDA.
+Currently coaching for 5 Star National Metro, Diego also serves as the Assistant Director of Player Development for the CPDA.
 Diego holds a Coaches Certification with USA Baseball, and is a member of the American Baseball Coaches Association (ABCA).

 Missy joins the CPDA staff after recently completing her collegiate career at St. Thomas Aquinas College, where she played four years of both softball and basketball for the Spartans.
 A graduate of Marlboro High School, Missy patrolled the outfield for the Spartans while compiling at least a .310 batting average during her last 3 full seasons, including a .351 mark as a sophomore.
 Missy has recently been hired to be the Assistant Coach for the STAC softball program.

 Sadler capped her outstanding five-year career last spring with her best season.
 Her dynamic play on offense and defense helped the Lady Spartans post a 24-12 record en route to their first ever appearance in the East Coast Conference championship round.
 Sadler led the team in almost every offensive category while playing brilliant defense in center field and won first-team All-ECC honors for her play.